 Some of the experience I've acquired from being a Teaching Assistant have been:

 MK Media is a company holding two major online press publications in Italy.
-My roles inside the company has been multiple, all involving the creation of content in various forms.
+My roles inside the company have been multiple, all involving the creation of content in various forms.
 My main focus has been on creating videos, editorial pieces and graphics for social media and editorial usage.

 Some key results I achieved by working in MK Media have been: